Skip to main content

 Value data and contextual information

-You must provide value data immediately if it is based on a statement provided to a member in the last 13 months, or a calculation made for the member in the last 12 months (for example if there was a previous request made on a dashboard).
-Where this is not the case, you will have three working days to return value data where all benefits provided to the member are defined contribution (DC) benefits, and 10 working days in all other cases, such as defined benefits (DB) and hybrid benefits, where the value is calculated by reference to both DB and DC elements.
+You must provide value data, along with relevant contextual information, immediately if it is based on a statement provided to a member in the last 13 months, or a calculation made for the member in the last 12 months (for example if there was a previous request made on a dashboard).
+Where this is not the case, you will have three working days to return value data, along with the relevant contextual information, where all benefits provided to the member are defined contribution (DC) benefits.
+You will have 10 working days in all other cases, such as defined benefits (DB) and hybrid benefits, where the value is calculated by reference to both DB and DC elements.

-For new members, you are required to provide the value data as soon as you can.
+For new members, you are required to provide the value data, along with relevant contextual information, as soon as you can.
 This should be no later than when you first produce a statement of the members’ benefits for them, or 12 months from the end of the first full scheme year they have been in the scheme, whichever is soonest.

-What value data and contextual data you should provide
+What value data and contextual information you should provide

 The values (including estimated retirement income) that you need to supply will depend on the status of the member and the benefit type.